FURNACEAI/pagefreezer-part-2/README.md

 -l LIMIT, --limit LIMIT
                       Indicates how many URLs should polled.
 Takes an int.
-If left empty, it will use all URLs defined in the JSON file (10,000+)
+If left empty, it will use the value in the defined in the config file

 -i, --viewstats       View the most recent summary stats logged to the
                       database

-Note: If you don't pass in -s then the service doesn't start and will exit quietly.
+Note: If you don't pass in -s then the service doesn't start and will exit (relatively) quietly.

 ## Assumptions

 Regarding the following instruction: *what URLS are currently being checked*

 I took this to mean the list of the URLs being checked by the entire process, not a snapshot of URLs being processed at that instant.
-The later is doable using a small stateful wrapper in fetch_url().
+The later is doable using a small stateful wrapper in `fetch_url()`.

-In either case, I left it off the summary stats console log as it could print out 1,000 URLs since I expanded the test set.
+In either case, I left it off the summary stats console log as it could print out *n* URLs since I expanded the test set.

 What was your intention with this request?
-I can build it but would need some clairification.
+I can build it but would need some clarification.

 ## Testing